Abdullah-Alawad/so_long42/README.md

 > [!WARNING]
 > Maps must have the ***.ber*** extension
 >
-> Map number can be 1 or 2
+> Map number must be 1 or 2

 ## How To Play
 * The number of movements must be displayed in the terminal.